Sales rep development never happens in a silo.

 You can also talk to your manager to understand which skills will help you get better at lead generation, cold calling, writing outreach messages, social media selling, closing deals, and other day-to-day tasks.

-From there, actively consume information to build those skills.
+Then read books, listen to podcasts, and attend webinars on those topics.
 Read books, listen to podcasts, and attend webinars on the topic.
 You can also listen to your peers’ sales call recordings to learn from them.

-Pro tip: Instead of working on polishing multiple skills at once, focus on 1-3 at a time.
+Pro tip: Focus on 1-3 skills at a time rather than trying to improve everything at once.
 This way, you can strategically budget your attention and learn better.

 2. Synthesize the information you consume